Select the corresponding option from the "CG and Channel Branding option" drop-down list to define whether graphics scenes will be sent to playout:

 CG templates may also have relative paths for the embedded media items (images, video files or fonts), and when these templates are moved between locations, neither preview nor playback will work until every template has a valid root path – the so called CG root folder.
-To avoid this, you can define the Cinegy CG root folder explicitly on every playout machine, thus overwriting any "root" path value within a CG scene.
+To avoid this, you can define the Cinegy CG root folder explicitly on every playout machine, overwriting in such a way any "root" path value within a CG scene.

-Cinegy Playout Engine will read CG templates from the defined Cinegy CG root folder too.
+The Cinegy Playout engine will read CG templates from the defined Cinegy CG root folder too.

-For correct playback of this CG scene via Cinegy Playout, you can either add local drive S: with exactly the same folder in it, or simply specify new CG templates folder and configure Cinegy Playout to refer to a different location using the "Override CG Root folder" option.
+For correct playback of this CG scene via Cinegy Playout, you can either add local drive S: with exactly the same folder in it or simply specify a new CG templates folder and configure Cinegy Playout to refer to the different location using the "Override CG Root folder" option.

-As the result, Cinegy Playout Engine will read CG templates either from \\Share\CG_Folder or the local drive D:\CG_Folder and image file either from \\Share\CG_Folder\media\image.png or D:\CG_Folder\media\image.png accordingly.
+As the result, the Cinegy Playout engine will read CG templates either from \\Share\CG_Folder or the local drive D:\CG_Folder and image file either from \\Share\CG_Folder\media\image.png or D:\CG_Folder\media\image.png accordingly.